Saturday 11 April, 2026

 Others saw agentic systems as a tool that could augment human decision making when humans are under stress.

-“When human beings are under extreme duress and pressure, as they are in Ukraine, they cannot operate at the optimal level of their cognitive abilities,” said Cracken head of business development Jesse Nuesse.
+“When human beings are under extreme duress and pressure, as they are in Ukraine, they cannot operate at the optimal level of their cognitive abilities,” said Cracken head of business development Jesse Nuese.
 “AI agents can fill in as digital staff officers.”

 Unit Range organised a human vs AI Cyber Defense contest during the event to show off the capabilities of the latter.
 The human teams consisted of representatives of private cybersecurity companies, university students, and Ukrainian government cybersecurity specialists.